Apple iPhone 17 Air vs Motorola Moto G Power 5G (2024)

 Who should buy each?

-Choose the Apple iPhone 17 Air if: you want the thinnest iPhone ever at just 5.6mm, need a superior display for gaming, or take a lot of high-quality selfies.
+Choose the Apple iPhone 17 Air if: you want advanced performance with the A19 Pro chip, you appreciate superior display quality for gaming, or you're into photography with its high-quality 48MP camera.

 Conclusion